For Business People

 Whether it is a backend app used in the call center, or a mobile app used by a customer, it impacts the customer’s experience, and the truth of the matter is: that experience is too often fragmented and incoherent.

-And no where does the current limitations and weakness of Enterprise IT stand out more than in Omnichannel experiences.
+And no where does the current limitations and weakness of Enterprise IT stand out more than in making websites and apps accessible.

 The problem with craft production